 Hits targets in front of the boss.
 Main aggro should avoid the attack using mobility skills like backdrop.

-Once the boss has 80% HP, it spawns Rapters that are immune to your attacks.
+Once the boss has 80% HP, it spawns Rapters that only take 1 damage from your attacks.
 You need to align yourself so that the boss attacks hit the Rapters.
 Or you can just lift the Rapters will CCs like Bubble and the surrounding towers will attack the Rapters.

 Try not to get lifted, because those towers will also hit you.

-If you get hit by the boss’ Sunder Earth, you insta-die.
+If you get hit by the boss’ Sunder Earth, you will most definitely insta-die.
+(Unless you have a fuck ton of HP.)
 The main aggro just needs to move away from the boss and avoid the Sunder Earth.

 When the boss hits 70% HP, it spawns suiciding robots.
 If you hit them, they explode and causes an AOE trip around itself.
-It’s stationary when spawns, but later on moves so kill them asap.
+It’s stationary when spawns, but later on moves, so kill them asap.
 You can notice that the boss acts up weirdly if the main aggro dies.
-This can sometimes cause the boss to reset, so you just have to pray for it to no reset.
+This is fixed in our version, so do not worry about it.